entdec/nuntius/README.md

 Only MessageBird allows for names when sending SMS messages.
 Messagebird does not support a hypen in the name, just alphabetical characters (A-Za-z).

-The MessageBird API we use (REST) is now considered legacy, new signups are no longer possible.
+The MessageBird API we use (REST) is now considered legacy by Bird, new signups are no longer possible.
 We don't recommend using MessageBird (Bird).

 ### Voice